 It shouldn’t take an emergency to realize the importance of proactive planning.
 Don’t wait for a disaster to strike.
 CMMS software can help you reduce your risk when speed is of the essence.
 Plus, you can give yourself an advantage during recovery with the safe storage of critical information.

 How has your organization used CMMS software for emergency preparation?
-Leave a comment or contact me.
+Leave a comment or contact us.
 We can all learn from Gary—and each other.